joelouthan/theologic.us/content/posts/devotions-mark/devotions-mark1-14-15.md

 Yet, when John was done with paving the way for Christ, and then Christ started ministering--only with the fullness of the Holy Spirit.

 Because Christ has arrived, the kingdom of God has arrived.
-In other words, when Christ started his ministry, that was the start of the kingdom of God.
+Because Christ proclaimed the gospel of God, the kingdom of God is at hand.

 >Matthew 16:13-20 (CSB) When Jesus came to the region of Caesarea Philippi, he asked his disciples, “Who do people say that the Son of Man is?”
 >